JammiM/ProjectRepository/OpenGL/README.md

-# This is the OpenGl folder
+# This folder contains all files relating to OpenGL